Collective Bargaining: What Challenges Are Employers Facing in 2020December 3, 2020

 Adjusting a Collective Bargaining Agreement During COVID Can be a Delicate Balancing Act

+Collective bargaining, when completed with the consultation of a qualified third-party, often yields better results.
 Many employers are faced with making necessary changes to their collective bargaining agreements (CBAs) during the COVID-19 pandemic.
 Businesses that employ unionized workers have likely had to review their existing CBAs, with unions pushing for change.

 The pandemic has created a difficult situation for both businesses and employees as they attempt to maintain productivity and address the many challenges that have developed as a result of COVID-19.

-Safety – The Top Priority for Collective Bargaining Efforts
+Safety As The Top Priority

 Employers will be continually challenged to produce language in their CBA that satisfies a union’s demands and speaks to the open-ended nature of the pandemic itself.
 Without a specific end date to the pandemic, employers are likely facing difficulties in estimating the costs of protecting their workforces for the indefinite future.

-Compensation Under the Microscope During Collective Bargaining
+Compensation Under the Microscope

 Many unions will push to increase their compensation received.
 The argument is that workers should be compensated even further for their efforts for coming into work throughout the pandemic.
 This has been the case for grocers, where their workforces have challenged them to ensure their safety and increase their compensation.